ayannotfound/Chat/Readme.md

-# 💬 Chat App
+# 💬 ChatRoom

-A full-stack real-time chat application with authentication, built using:
+A full-stack real-time chat application with authentication and rich UI enhancements, built using:

 - Node.js + Express
 - Socket.IO